 Should You Be Taking Digestive Enzymes?

 Are you trying to repair a leaky gut?
 Do you suffer from chronic digestive issues such as gas, bloating, indigestion, or constipation?
 Do you experience reflux after a meal?
 Or do you see pieces of undigested food or a fatty substance in your stool?
 If so, your body may not be producing enough digestive enzymes, or your enzymes may not be working as well as they should.
-This is a common issue I see in my patients with chronic disease, and fortunately, one that is easily remedied!
+This is a common issue I see in my patients with chronic disease.

-So today, let’s talk about what digestive enzymes are, what causes enzyme deficiency, and most importantly, how to maintain healthy levels of digestive enzymes and support your body with Complete Enzymes?
+So what are digestive enzymes, and what causes enzyme deficiency?
+Most importantly, how can you maintain healthy levels of digestive enzymes and support your body with Complete Enzymes?

 What Are Digestive Enzymes?

 The digestion process begins in your mouth, where saliva starts breaking down your food.
 From there your food travels to your stomach, where stomach acid, primarily hydrochloric acid (HCL), begins breaking down proteins.
-Finally, the majority of digestive enzymes are made by the pancreas.
 When you eat, the pancreas receives a hormonal signal to release pancreatic juice into the small intestine.
+The majority of digestive enzymes are made by the pancreas.
 Pancreatic juice contains several digestive enzymes, as well as bicarbonate to neutralize the acid from your stomach.
 The enzymes work in the small intestine to break down the food so it can be absorbed.
 Enzymes produced by the pancreas include:

 In addition, there are a number of enzymes located near the lining of the small intestine (the brush border), most of which break down disaccharides into simple sugars, which can then be absorbed from the intestines into the bloodstream.